heynovaio/heynovaio/src/blog/the-undeniable-importance-of-web-accessibility.md

 ## Did you know?

 For example, it makes it far easier for any person trying to view a website on smaller devices, including someone with large thumbs that struggles to press the buttons on a website.
-Then there are people with temporary limitations such as a broken arm.
+Then there are people with temporary limitations such as a broken arm, or even just someone who has lost their glasses.

 </div>

-For example, it makes it far easier for any person trying to view a website on smaller devices, including someone with large thumbs that struggles to press the buttons on a website.
-Then there are people with temporary limitations such as a broken arm, or even just someone who has lost their glasses.
-There is an extensive list of people that web accessibility makes your site usable for, that extends far past the normal understanding of its purpose.
+There is an extensive list of people that web accessibility improves usability for, that extends far past the typical understanding of its purpose.

-So, while persons living with disabilities and impairments take up around 15% of the world's population, they are not the only clients you are likely losing by not building your website to meet accessibility standards.
+So, while persons living with disabilities and impairments account for 15% of the world's population, they are not the only clients you are likely losing by not building your website to meet accessibility standards.

 Which moves us onto our second point.